dofloinn/Fallout4thYear/1_Image Processing/Exam Prep.md

 Thresholds can be selected in various ways.

-Using a priori knowledge (what you already know about the image) can be reasonable in some applications.
+Using prior knowledge (what you already know about the image) can be reasonable in some applications.

 When little is known, a threshold is often selected by statistical analysis of the image.